PFAS VOLUNTARY TESTING RESULTS

 The State Lab analyzed the drinking water samples provided by the Marathon City Water Utility for 18 PFAS compounds.
 The level of detection for these compounds is less than one part per trillion (PPT) and 17 of the 18 compounds were undetectable in Village drinking water.
 One compound was detected at 0.43 PPT above the level of detection.
 The Environmental Protection Agency (EPA) has established 70 PPT advisory limit for PFAS and Marathon City is well below the EPA level.
 The drinking water test results produced a Hazard Index score of 0.03 which is an order of magnitude below the Wisconsin Department of Natural Resources Hazard Index action limit of 1.

 The full report from the State Laboratory of Hygiene is available here .
-As reference, 1 ng/L is equal to 1 part per trillion (PPT).
+For reference, 1 ng/L is equal to 1 part per trillion (PPT).

 What Does This Mean?